How to Answer the Question, “Tell Me About Yourself”

 Who You Are

 Introduce yourself as your current occupation; if you work in graphic design, introduce yourself as a graphic designer.
-Include any major achievements that you have obtained during the time of your current role that are relevant to the job you are interviewing for.
+Include any major achievements that you have obtained during the time of your current role that is relevant to the job you are interviewing for.
 This allows the interviewer to get to know who you are on a professional level.

 Employers are looking for the most qualified individuals to fill positions within their organization.
 Presenting yourself in a way that exemplifies the most relevant skills and experience to the role you are applying for will help you during your interview.

 Think about the words Saved, Achieved, and Made or S.A.M. for short.
 “What did I save for the company I previously worked at?”
 “What did I achieve for the company that I previously worked for?” and “What did I make for the company that I previously worked for?” are all valid questions to ask yourself when listing relevant experience from your past job(s).
 Focus on what has helped you grow and led you to this job opportunity.
-While on this part, be sure to elaborate your success by using measurable metrics.
+While on this part, be sure to elaborate on your success by using measurable metrics.
 For example, for your previous employers, how much money you saved, how many awards you helped them achieve, and how much money did you make them?

 How It Ties In